Frequently Asked Questions

 If you would like to know more about your rights as an air passenger, please visit the Your Rights section.

-SkyRefund helps passengers claim compensation for delayed, cancelled, or overbooked flights under EU regulations and other international passenger rights frameworks, including those in Canada, Saudi Arabia, Brazil, and Turkey.
+SkyRefund helps passengers claim compensation for delayed, cancelled, or overbooked flights under EU regulations and other international passenger rights frameworks, including those in the United Kingdom, Canada, Saudi Arabia, Brazil, and Türkiye.
 We work with legal experts to manage the entire claim process from start to finish.

 You submit your claim through us and we communicate with the airline on your behalf and do all that is necessary so that you receive your compensation.